 If you live in Arlington, Virginia, you can get one of 500 free young native trees in October 2023.
 The annual Tree Distribution Program is run by the Arlington County Department of Parks and Recreation, which provides one free tree per residential property.
+You can register starting Sept.
+5, 2023.
 Visit the county’s website for details.

 7. Plant a free tree in your yard or street front in Los Angeles.